renoua/potato/README.md

 - BLE-enabled home trainer supporting the Cycling Power profile
 - Windows PC with ViGEm installed (used by `vgamepad`)
-- Optional: keyboard input for D-Pad mapping
+- Optional: keyboard input for Zwift Play compatibility

 ### Software